 Louise Mandumbwa: A world in the creases of my palms

-Beyond the literal portrayals evident within this presentation, Mandumbwa uses the garden as a subtle metaphor for community and resilience.
+Beyond her literal portrayals of botanicals throughout this show, Mandumbwa uses the garden as a subtle metaphor for community and resilience.
 A world in the creases of my palms reminds us of what bell hooks wrote about in her essay “homeplace”: a site of resistance; a safe place created through care, nurture, and hard work; a place where we can affirm and, in turn, heal one another.
-Within the richness of New York, and considering Harlem’s deep roots, A world in the creases of my palms serves as a reminder to our community that despite the current state of the world, there is still gardening and harvesting to be done.
+Given the richness of New York, and considering Harlem’s deep roots, A world in the creases of my palms is a reminder that despite the current state of the world, there is still gardening and harvesting to be done.

 Artist Bio